AdobeDocs/campaign-web.en/help/v8/preview-test/proofs.md

 1. To send test emails to substitution profiles, choose the **[!UICONTROL Substitution from target]** mode then follow these steps:

-    1. Click the **[!UICONTROL Add address]** button and specify the email address that will receive the test email.
+    1. Click the **[!UICONTROL Add address]** button and specify the email address that receives the test email.

         You can enter any email address.
 This allows you to send test emails to any users, even if they are not users of Adobe Campaign V8.